 Biodesign Innovation runs from February through November each year.

-Part-time MBA students who have completed their core classes are eligible to enrol.
-The biodesign course counts as 3-4 “regular” MBA courses because it takes a significant investment of time and effort.
-Please contact Student Services for administrative details or Michael Vitale (course coordinator in 2017) for curriculum-related details.
+Part-time MBA students who have completed their core classes are eligible to enroll.
+The Biodesign course counts as 3-4 “regular” MBA courses because it takes a significant investment of time and effort.
+Please contact Degree Program Services for administrative details or Michael Vitale (course coordinator in 2018) for curriculum-related details.

 Master of Engineering students enrolled in ME(Biomedical), ME(Biomedical with Business) and ME(Electrical) may apply if they meet the prerequisites.
 The subject is 50 points and counts as an alternative to the Capstone Project.
 For Biomedical students, it also counts for BMEN90017.
 For Electrical students, two Approved Electives will also be needed to take this subject.
 If you have questions or would like to apply, please contact Professor David Grayden.

-Entry is competitive and requires applicants to complete an application and undergo an interview process.
+Entry is competitive and requires applicants to complete an application and an interview.